 This is the first item to check because it is generally the most common problem with DIY robots.
-Robots that use motors and servo-motors will often draw high current.
-Sometimes, these robots draw more current than what is available by the battery or power supply.
+Robots that use motors and servo motors will often draw high currents.
+Sometimes, these robots draw more current than what is available from the battery or power supply.

 - How many amps is the robot drawing?
 Check for the current draw of average use and peak use.